am-lola/HoLola/README.md

 If the following steps don't work, please follow the [complete instructions here](https://developer.microsoft.com/en-us/windows/mixed-reality/exporting_and_building_a_unity_visual_studio_solution).

-1. Open the Unity project in Unity
+1. Open the Unity project in Unity (folder HoLola)
 2. `File->Build Settings...`
 3. Double-check that the **PLatform** is set to **Windows Store** and that at least one scene is listed under **Scenes In Build**
 4. Click the **Build** button.
 You will be asked to choose a directory to put the binaries in (e.g `.\Build\`).